mdblp/health-check/readme.md

 ## Running locally
 ### Configuration
 To start properly the service expect a few environment variables to be set:
+* YLP_VERSION: the version of YourLoops the health-check is running on
 * MONITORED_URLS: the list of urls to ping to monitor services.
 These urls must be provided as a JSON array.
   Exemple:
   ```